parang17/Sensor-Fusion-Feature-Tracking/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./2D_feature_tracking`.

-TASK MP.7
-Your seventh task is to count the number of keypoints on the preceding vehicle for all 10 images and take note of the distribution of their neighborhood size.
-Do this for all the detectors you have implemented.
+The following result is the summary of computational time and its performance.
 ## Keypoint Counting
 Table 1.
 Keypoint Counting for keypoint detection
 | Detector |Img 0|Img 1|Img 2|Img 3|Img 4|Img 5|Img 6|Img 7|Img 8|Img 9|Average|